ksu-cs-textbooks/cis526/content/C-JS/11-ajax.md

 * `abort` - fired when the request has been aborted (you can abort a request with the [XMLHttpRequest.abort()](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/abort) method)
 * `error` - fired when the request encountered an error
-* `load` - fired when the request completes sucessfully
+* `load` - fired when the request completes successfully
-* `loadend` - fired wehn the request has completed, either because of success or after an abort or error.
+* `loadend` - fired when the request has completed, either because of success or after an abort or error.
-* `loadstart` - fired wehn the request has started to load data
+* `loadstart` - fired when the request has started to load data
-* `progress` - fired periodically as the request recieves data
+* `progress` - fired periodically as the request receives data
-* `timeout` - fired wehn the progress is expired due to taking too long
+* `timeout` - fired when the progress is expired due to taking too long

 Several of these events have properties you can assign a function to directly to capture the event: